Aindria/StuRent-/README.md

   <h2 align="center">StuRent  -  Rental website</h2>

-  StuRent is fully  <br />responsive for all devices, built using HTML, CSS, JavaScript, PHP and MySQL.
+  StuRent is fully responsive <br /> website for all devices, built using HTML, CSS, JavaScript, PHP and MySQL.

 </div>